kangkang0804/CLI-HANGMAN/README.md

 ### This is a word game meant only to be played in Node-js
+:sunglasses: :sunglasses: :sunglasses: :sunglasses:

 Both the **word.js** and **letter.js** files are constructors where **_index.js_** depends on word.js which depends on letter.js